I am a big believer in reducing the number of decisions I have to make on a daily basis. Setting bright line rules means:

 As a bonus, by ruling out free food it becomes a non-factor mentally: I don’t even notice what is sitting on the table in the break room because no matter what it is, I am not going to eat it.

-If an opportunity scares me, say yes.
+If an opportunity will challenge me, say yes.
 In the last few years, I have struggled with anxiety.
 At work, this manifested itself in a reluctance to take on projects that didn’t play to my strengths.
 This was okay for awhile but in the end it left me feeling stale.
 It also resulted in me cutting myself off from projects that I think I would have enjoyed and learned a lot from.
 When I adopted this rule, I did so to ensure my anxiety doesn’t limit my growth.

 No emails (or texts) when I am upset.
 I am sure it isn’t hard to figure out why I adopted this rule.
 It came about after once again hitting “send” before I had completely thought through how what I had written could be perceived.
 What I find so interesting now is that when I delay sending a response, I often conclude that the best response is no response.
 I can’t control (or influence) the behavior of my colleagues but I can control my response to it.